ordinals/ord/docs/src/inscriptions/delegate.md

 To create an inscription I with delegate inscription D:

-- Create an inscribe transaction T as usual for D.
 - Include tag `11`, i.e. `OP_PUSH 11`, in I, with the value of the serialized
   binary inscription ID of D, serialized as the 32-byte `TXID`, followed by the four-byte little-endian `INDEX`, with trailing zeroes omitted.